 If you are foolish enough to commit a minor crime in Japan as a tourist, you will be in custody for 23 days.
 So am I saying you just have to wait the 23 days out?
 Well only if you can last that long because the other major things about these 23 days are the interrogations.
 Japan does have the right to remain silent and consult with an attorney without the presence of prosecutors or the police.
 And the suspect doesn’t speak Japanese, they also have the right to have an interpreter present during interrogation.
 But unlike other countries, you are forced to be in the room for an interrogation even if you use your right to remain silent and top of that, the Japanese justice system doesn't allow a suspect has the right to have a lawyer present during interrogation.
 This is because they believe the presence of a lawyer can hinder the interrogation process and therefore makes it harder to obtain sufficient statements from a suspect.
 To be clear, a lawyer can speak to their client but can't be in the room for interrogation and can't access the suspect’s written testimony.
 So what does this mean?
 It means whenever the police want to question you, they can.
-And it is common for them to throw questions at you and to force a confession but saying something like "it is better for you to confess".
+And it is common for them to throw questions at you and to force a confession by saying something like "it is better for you to confess".
 So all of this means you would be questioned constantly for 23 days with police officers putting constant pressure on you to plead guilty even if you are innocent.
 This is where the problem starts.

 Because of the prolonged and high pressured interrogations, a lot of people confess to crimes even when they are innocent.
 This is why Japan has a conviction rate of 99% (99.4% to be exact).
 Now, this is where the first major flaw in the system comes to light, for the one who is innocent but doesn't confess, they get normally get indicted and will detain for even longer until they get a confession or they give up (we are talking about months or even years in detainment if you are unlucky.
 But for the one who is innocent and confesses to a minor crime like shoplifting, they might get out with a warning or a charge.
-Well about an embassy, surely they can help?
+Well what about an embassy, surely they can help?
 Well, they can come and visit you, make sure you are alive and well.
 They might be able to pass a message onto your family but that's all they can do really.

 There is one question that I have seen float around the internet about this which is "should I confess even though I haven't done it?"
 To quote a Yugo Ishibashi who is a Japanese trial lawyer, "As a lawyer, I would say no, but it's a difficult decision."
 Two other big issues with the system are the language barrier and xenophobia.
 If anyone doesn't know what xenophobia is, it is the fear of foreigners and it is a big problem in Japan.
 So how does that affect the system?
 Well, xenophobia can cause prejudice against foreigners and with the language barrier on top of that, it leads to a lot of situations where the police are more like to listen to and believe a Japanese individual over a foreigner.
 I have heard too many stories about xenophobia in Japan.
 (I might do a blog talking about xenophobia in future.)